Seahawks make blockbuster trade for safety Jamal Adams

 The trade means Seattle will now have traded all but one of its original first-round picks from 2012-2022 other than using its 2020 selection on linebacker Jordyn Brooks.

-It also is the latest in big trades Seattle has made in recent season, having dealt a 2015 first-round pick for tight Jimmy Graham, in 2017 acquiring defensive tackle Sheldon Richardson in 2017 for receiver Jermaine Kearse, and last year dealing for defensive end Jadeveon Clowney,.
+It also is the latest in big trades Seattle has made in recent seasons, having dealt a 2013 first-round pick for receiver Percy Harvin, a 2015 first-round pick for tight Jimmy Graham, in 2017 acquiring defensive tackle Sheldon Richardson in 2017 for a package that included Kearse, and last year dealing for Clowney,.

 The trade comes a day after Adams had criticized Gase and Douglas in an exclusive story in the New York Daily News.